TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 In addition, all characters have intrinsic attributes about them that make it easier or harder for them to do specific things.
 [Read up on attributes](../character/attributes.md), then choose either to **rank your attributes** or **spend creation points**.

 If you chose to **rank your attributes**, order your attributes from what your character should be best at to what your character should be worst at.
-Set your best attribute to level d12 and your second best attribute to level d10.
-Then set your worst attribute to level d4, and your second worst attribute to level d6.
-Finally, set the remaining two attributes to level d8.
+Set your best attribute to d12 and your second best attribute to d10.
+Then set your worst attribute to d4, and your second worst attribute to d6.
+Finally, set the remaining two attributes to d8.

-If you chose to **spend creation points**, you get a pool of 12 creation points to spend on the starting die levels of your attributes.
+If you chose to **spend creation points**, you get a pool of 12 creation points to spend on the starting size of your attributes.
 A d4 is 0 points, a d6 is 1 point, a d8 is 2 points, a d10 is 3 points, and a d12 is 4 points.

 ### How much stress can you handle?